AlexDev404/TurboWarp-Desktop/README.md

 The Speedy TurboWarp Scratch Mod as a Desktop Application Wrapped in [Electron][2] using [Nativefier][3]

-Ever wanted TurboWarp as a Desktop app just like how MIT's Scratch has their own.
-Well now TurboWarp Desktop is here.
+Ever wanted TurboWarp as a Desktop app just like how MIT's Scratch has their own?
+Well now TurboWarp Desktop is here!
-Just download and install to start creating
+Just download and install to start creating!

 # How do I Download it?